kren333/Hangman/README.md

 my first solo experience with connecting nodejs and react; was a fun time :)

 DONE
-- functioning frontend and backend
+- functioning react frontend and nodejs backend
+- functional routes between home, about, signin, and signup pages
+- axios-based get and post requests
 - useState hooks that handle the entries as well as the username/password information
 - headers and footers
 - handles post requests